 The company's regulated subsidiaries are governed by laws and regulatory rules that regulate transactions between and among them.
 These laws and rules are intended to prevent cross-subsidies and to avoid the misstatement of expenses and earnings.
-The AEP Accounting Department or AEP Legal should be contacted for assistance with these laws and rules.
+The AEP Accounting Department or AEP Legal should be contacted for assistance.